wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 This helper will simplify the process of containing side effects from our changes to any message word.

-Let's also define a `round_two` list in the same spirit as `round_one`.
+Let's also define a `round_two` constraint list analogous to `round_one`.
 This is only a partial list of constraints, and it is not meant to be consumed automatically.
-It's still useful, though, because it lets us define and initialize these `Constraint` instances once, when the program first starts, rather than (say) creating them over and over inside `massage`.
+It's still useful though, because it lets us define and initialize these constraint objects once, when the program first starts, rather than (say) creating them over and over inside `massage`.

 ```python
 round_2 = [[Zeros(26), Ones(25, 28, 31), Eqs(18)],